AlephaNull/AlephaNull/README.md

-### In a hole in the gorund there lived a programmer... 👋
+### In a hole in the ground there lived a programmer... 👋

 Langauges I know:
 * C